 \section{Introduction}

-A vast majority of the work carried out in computability theory since its inception has been concerned with deterministic computation, that is, computational procedures with the property that after any finite number of steps have been carried out, there is one unique step that follows from them.
-However, by generalizing the Turing model of computation, one can also study various formalizations of non-deterministic computation.
-In particular, there are a number of models of probabilistic computation that have been well studied in the context of computational complexity.
-By contrast, no systematic study of such models of probabilistic computation in the study of structures such as the degrees of unsolvability has been carried out.
-Here we undertake in such a study.
+Much of the work carried out in computability theory since its inception has been concerned with deterministic computation, that is, computational procedures with the property that after any finite number of steps have been carried out, there is one unique step that follows from them.
+In contrast, the idea of probabilistic computation, which is prominent in computational complexity, rarely comes up in computability theory.
+One of the reason for this is the early result of De Leeuw, Moore, Shannon and Shapiro~\cite{DeLeeuwMSS1956} (independently proven by Sacks~\cite{Sacks1963}), which states that if an infinite sequence can be generated with positive probability by a probabilistic computation, then it can in fact be generated deterministically.
+However, there are some \emph{sets}~$\C$ of infinite sequences which contain no computable element, but such that a probabilistic computation can produce a member of $\C$ with positive probability.
+A trivial example is the set $\C$ of non-computable sequences: it suffices to pick each bit at random (with equal probability for $0$ and $1$, independently of the other bits), and since there are only countably many computable sequences, the resulting sequence will be non-computable with probability one.

-The basic objects of our investigation are $\Pi^0_1$ classes, that is, effectively closed subclasses of $\cs$.
-Our goal is to study the properties of those $\Pi^0_1$ classes whose members cannot be probabilistically computed with positive probability.
+The basic objects of the present investigation are $\Pi^0_1$ classes, that is, effectively closed subclasses of $\cs$.
+Our goal is to study the properties of those $\Pi^0_1$ classes whose members cannot be probabilistically obtained with positive probability.
 For our purposes, the model of probabilistic computation that is most convenient is given by oracle Turing machines equipped with algorithmically random oracles.
-Thus, for a given $\Pi^0_1$ class $\C\subseteq\cs$, the question \begin{itemize} \item[] Can one probabilistically compute some member of $\C$ with positive probability? \end{itemize} amounts to asking \begin{itemize} \item[] Does the class of random oracles that compute some member of $\C$ have positive Lebesgue measure? \end{itemize} We will discuss two specific types of $\Pi^0_1$ classes, \emph{negligible classes} and \emph{deep classes}, focussing in particular on the latter type, which is a special case of the former.
+Thus, for a given $\Pi^0_1$ class $\C\subseteq\cs$, the question \begin{itemize} \item[] Can one probabilistically compute some member of $\C$ with positive probability? \end{itemize} amounts to asking \begin{itemize} \item[] Does the class of oracles that compute some member of $\C$ have positive Lebesgue measure? \end{itemize}

+We will discuss two specific types of $\Pi^0_1$ classes, \emph{negligible classes} and \emph{deep classes}, focussing in particular on the latter type, which is a special case of the former.